SoftwareAG/c8y-docs/src/documents/guides/devices/netcommwireless.html.md

 > When upgrading from versions older than 2.1.1, the device needs to be re-registered.

-Firmware can be uploaded and installed on the router as well using NetComm firmware images (following the naming convention "&lt;name&gt;\_&lt;version&gt;.cdi").
+Firmware can be uploaded and installed on the router as well.
+To successfully upgrade the firmware, make sure that the target firmware includes the agent package.
+If the agent package is not included in the target firmware, the agent will not start after the installation.
+Firmware files need to follow Netcomm's naming convention ("&lt;name&gt;\_&lt;version&gt;.cdi").

 ![Software/firmware](/guides/devices/netcomm/software.png)